BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p2.md

 3. `r15` = GOT + 0x80 = Start address of our shellcode

-> Why `r14` and `r15` has the same value?
+> mmmh repeat me again, why `r14` and `r15` has the same value?
-It is just because we will increment `r15` one by one to use it to write each byte of the shellcode and we will need the initial value later.
+It is just because we will increment `r15` one by one and use it to write each byte of the shellcode but we will still need to know its initial value to say: "Hey you! start executing instructions at this point please".

 At this point we want to write the entire shellcode at a register (`r14` or `r15`) incrementing it by one each time one of the bytes of the shellcode is stored.
 ```python